-With a repayment plan, a servicer simply tacks on an extra amount to the regular monthly payment until the amount owed is paid back.
-This usually happens over three to six months but could vary depending on the homeowner’s circumstances.
+Repayment plan: With this solution, a servicer simply tacks on an extra amount to the regular monthly payment until the amount owed is paid back.
+This usually happens over 3 to 6 months but could vary depending on the homeowner’s circumstances.